Funding Circle vs Kriya (Allica Bank): UK Invoice Finance Comparison 2026

 Can Market Invoice help me choose between Funding Circle and Kriya (Allica Bank)?

-Yes.
-We are an independent UK invoice finance comparison operated by Best Business Loans Ltd (16833937).
-We are not tied to either provider.
-Tell us monthly turnover, sector, debtor profile and whether you need the facility confidential.
-We match you against the UK invoice finance providers most likely to approve at a competitive rate, then stay your editorial reference for life.
+Yes. marketinvoice.co.uk is an independent comparison and introducer service operated by Best Business Loans Ltd (company 16833937), and is not tied to either provider.
+Share your turnover, sector and debtor profile and we will match you against UK invoice finance providers likely to approve, with no obligation to proceed.

 Related